OpenCUNY/DGSC_HESK/README.md

 For the first, go to `/DGSC/customer/css/` and edit `app.min.css` (*not* app.css) as desired (e.g., using CUNY colors).

 For the second, edit `print-ticket.php` in `/DGSC/`.
 The PHP variables refer straightforwardly to the columns in the `tickets` table in the Hesk database available in cPanel through `phpMyAdmin`.
-There is a bit of RegEx magic to deal with the weird way the `attachments' field is generated in the database.
+There is a bit of RegEx magic to deal with the weird way the `attachments` field is generated in the database.
 Otherwise it's `HTML` and `CSS`.

 ## Welcome
 The folder `/welcome/` includes the files `footer.txt`, `head.txt`, and `header.txt`.
 These files are used by Hesk to append additional content to the generated public-facing user panel.
 Most importantly, `header.txt` puts the DGSC logo at the top of the page.